 An Exchange-traded Fund (ETF) is an index-tracking investment vehicle listed on a major exchange.
 Indices are composed of a basket of securities, usually belonging to a specific asset class, such as stocks or bonds, in a particular segment of the market, such as technology, energy, or real estate.

 Composed of numerous securities, an ETF offers diverse exposure to the market, also known as diversification, helping an investor mitigate risk.
 How?
 Historical data indicate that long-term, diversified portfolios typically earn higher returns because they average out the fluctuations of a single stock.
 Investing in a portfolio of ETFs, is the simplest, cheapest way to achieve diversification.

-Shareholders of ETFs earn returns through dividends and growth in the value of the underlying securities, the way they would if they were invested in individuals stocks.
+Shareholders of ETFs earn returns through dividends and growth in the value of the underlying securities, the way they would if they were invested in individual stocks.
 ETFs offer high diversification for very low fees, with highly liquid instruments.
-Because of these features, ETFs are very popular; in 2016, 14 out of the 15 most active securities were ETF, and only one was a stock (Apple).
+Because of these features, ETFs are very popular; in 2016, 14 out of the 15 most active securities were ETFs, and only one was a stock (Apple).

 ETFs also offer low fees.
 ETFs follow an algorithm by mirroring the composition of a given index; for this reason, the costs incurred are significantly lower than their actively-managed unit trust counterparts that require fund managers to make investment decisions continually.